adriana-icasiano/sqlalchemy-challenge/README.md

 The t-value is 4.62 and the p-value is 0.0003.
 Because the p-value is less than 0.05, we reject the null hypothesis and we conclude that the difference of means in temperature between June and December is different from zero.

 ### Temperature Analysis II
-For 8/1/2017 - 8/7/2017, bar chart of average temperature with peak-to-peak (TMAX-TMIN)  as error bar.
+For 8/1/2017-8/7/2017, bar chart of average temperature with peak-to-peak (TMAX-TMIN)  as error bar.

 ![](https://github.com/adriana-icasiano/sqlalchemy-challenge/blob/31d54e1f35c016526c9c8dc38454eced112b6eb7/Images/trip_temp.PNG)

 ### Daily Rainfall Average
-For 8/1/2017 - 8/7/2017, rainfall at each station.
+For 8/1/2017-8/7/2017, average rainfall at each station.

 ![](https://github.com/adriana-icasiano/sqlalchemy-challenge/blob/31d54e1f35c016526c9c8dc38454eced112b6eb7/Images/station_precip.PNG)

 ### Daily Temperature Normals

-For August 1 - 7 for all previous year, area plot of daily normal temperature.
+For 8/1-8/7 for all previous year, area plot of daily normal temperature.

 ![](https://github.com/adriana-icasiano/sqlalchemy-challenge/blob/31d54e1f35c016526c9c8dc38454eced112b6eb7/Images/trip_normal_temp.PNG)